 The project in detail

-We have been granted planning permission to build a 49 kW hydro scheme on the small island adjacent to Osney Lock in Oxford.
+We have built a 49 kW hydro scheme on the small island adjacent to Osney Lock in Oxford.

 At its heart is an Archimedean screw hydropower system, suggested to us by the Environment Agency for its efficiency, robust design and ‘fish friendliness’.
 You can read more about this technology at www.mannpower-hydro.co.uk.